iVishalCode/iVishalCode/README.md

 # Hi 👋, I'm Vishal

 ### A passionate Full-Stack Developer from India.
-I specialize in building scalable and efficient web applications, with a strong emphasis on DevOps practices and system design principles.
+As well as Pursuing the B.tech in Computer Science

 - 🌱 I’m currently learning **TypeScript**
 - 💬 Ask me about **JavaScript, React.js, PHP, Express.js, Mongoose**